attackfrog/lattice/docs/draft.md

 Values for larger screen sizes will overwrite ones for smaller sizes, so if you do `<div class="colspan-6 colspan-l-3">`, the div will be 6 wide below the large breakpoint and 3 wide above it.

+If you just provide a width at larger screen sizes, the element will be full width by default at smaller screen sizes.

 ### Customization

 If you want a different number of columns than 6, add the variable `$grid-columns` to `_variables_custom.scss` with your desired value.